Building Sustainable Cities and Infrastructure

 Course Content and Organization

-Course AdministrationFinal exam.
-Cross-registrants are welcome, with advance permission.
-HBS Finance 1 or Real Property, or equivalent, are required of cross registrants.
+Final exam.
+There are also several smaller assignments and polls.
+Cross-registrants are welcome, with advance permission of the instructor.
+HBS Finance 1 or Real Property, or equivalent, are required prerequisites for cross registrants.